jhucsf/spring2020/exercise/assembly.md

 You will write an x86-64 assembly language program that does the following:

 1. Read 20 integer values into an array (you can represent them as either 32 bit or 64 bit, and the program should allow both positive and negative values)
-2. Iterate through the array and keep track of how many values are in each of the following ranges: 0-20, 21-40, 41-60, 61-80, 81-100
+2. Iterate through the array and keep track of how many values are in each of the following ranges: 0-19, 20-39, 40-59, 60-79, 81-99
 3. Print out the counts for each range

 A good first milestone would be to write a program that reads the values into an array, and then just prints them out and exits.

+Doing the full program (steps 1–3) is quite challenging!

 ## Hello, world